MicrosoftDocs/well-architected/well-architected/saas-isv/data.md

 ### Design considerations

 - **Quantify resiliency.** Measure resiliency requirements by using service-level objectives (SLOs), which include metrics like uptime, recovery time, and recovery point.
-Your business requirements and your customers' requirements drive these metrics.
+These metrics are driven by both your business requirements and those of your customers, who may have varying needs.
 If you store large amounts of data on behalf of your customers, your HA and DR solution might need to be more complex to meet stringent requirements.

    For more information about resiliency metrics, see [RE:04 Recommendations for defining reliability targets](../reliability/metrics.md).

-- **Use platform features.** Azure provides capabilities for resiliency within a datacenter, within a region that uses availability zones, and across a wider geographic area that uses multiple regions.
+- **Use platform features.** Azure provides capabilities for resiliency within a datacenter, within a region by using availability zones, and across a wider geographic area by using multiple regions.
 Combine strategies like availability zones, cross-region backup, and multiregion deployments to achieve the right level of resiliency for your solution.
 For high resiliency requirements, consider a multiregion, active-passive architecture with asynchronous data replication between regions.
 This approach might result in some data loss during a catastrophic outage.

 	> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Multiregion, active-active designs with replication are the most resilient but are complex to build and test.
 For most active-active solutions, you need to design a conflict resolution approach that accounts for delays in data synchronization.
 Most solutions don't need this degree of resiliency.